xxchan/AgentDev/worktree-dashboard-design.md

 - Hooks migrated to `useWorktrees()` polling the worktree registry API; page wiring selects the first active worktree by default.
 - Process pane now surfaces metadata but still lacks live log streaming while backend wiring is in progress.
 - Process pane queries `/api/worktrees/:id/processes`, backed by the CLI process registry, to surface running/completed commands with status and exit codes.
+- Dashboard launch dialog calls `/api/worktrees/:id/commands`, optimistically adding pending rows so new commands appear immediately.

 ## Next Focus
-- Ship a `POST /api/worktrees/:id/commands` endpoint that shells out via the exec handler, then expose an in-dashboard launch dialog with optimistic `pending` entries.
 - Ensure WebSocket wiring (or SSE fallback) streams process logs with graceful degradation when the backend is unavailable.
 - Extend the registry to capture live stdout/stderr tails and expose them through the process API for inline log viewing.